BlockSettle/BlockSettleDB/README_ArmoryDB.md

 * db-type: Sets the db type.
 Database type cannot be changed in between Armory runs.
 Once a database has been built with a certain type, the database will always function according to the initial type; specifying another type will do nothing.
 Changing the database type requires rebuilding the database.
 (Default: DB\_SUPER)
 * dbdir: Path to folder containing the Armory database file directory.
 If empty, a new database will be created.
 (Default: Same as Armory)
 * satoshi-datadir: Path to blockchain data folder (blkXXXXX.dat files).
 (Default: Same as Armory)
-* public: The flag ensure the broadcast of the ArmoryDB ID Key and disable the two-sided authentication so that the Terminal ID Key doesn't need to be present in ArmoryDB prior to establishing a connection.
+* public: The flag ensures the broadcast of the ArmoryDB ID Key and disables the two-sided authentication so that the Terminal ID Key doesn't need to be present in ArmoryDB prior to establishing a connection (Default: True).

 The database types are as follows: